kailash-manasarovar/statement/docs/timeline/2026/july.md

 - I'm high and I'm getting a headache.
 - I come for yoga and plan on attending the full day.
-- The yoga class is full of intense twisting and I'm wondering if they're trying to get my rib to snap again so I won't even be able to attend yoga classes.
+- The yoga class is full of intense twisting and I'm wondering if they're trying to get my rib to snap again so I won't even be able to attend the yoga classes.
 - I take super extra care of my rib for the whole two weeks.
 - It is exactly the same as the day before; a full on psychological assault while I'm excessively high on something.
 - Classes after yoga start with physiology and again it's just meme after meme, even referencing conversations I've had online with the gypsies, amazing.
-- At this point, however, I have a feeling, however, that something loving and kind is communicating through me back at them, and sometimes I notice it too.
+- At this point, however, I have a feeling, however, that something loving and kind and extremely powerful is communicating through me back at them, and sometimes I notice it too.
 - Again, I stay in the circle, or as far away from it as I can be without disconnecting completely, with my face down so the cameras aren't recording every twitch.
 - The class content is designed around mass porn-gang sexual-violence rape-gang-porn-star meme triggers, or me being a superhero, or whatever; the faux content of the classes is secondary and not really what you would expect at all from a YTT.
 - So, at the end of the second day, I call it a day.